Back pain: what to do? (In chronological order)

 There is not necessarily an ideal position for sleeping well.
 However, some positions are better tolerated than others.
 For example, if you usually sleep on your back, put a pillow under your knees (and even under the sheets to make sure it doesn't move during the night).
 Also use a proper pillow to protect your neck.

-To know my opinion as a physiotherapist on the memory foam pillows, see the following article:
+To find out my physiotherapist's opinion on memory foam pillows, see the following article:

 Shape memory pillow: Opinion of a health professional